Student holding a pen ready to write their MBA essay

 Successfully writing business school essays is tricky.
 Many factors go into constructing a successful one.
 However, the top tips we’ve provided below outline how to write an MBA application essay that stands out from the crowd.

-For essays that ask you to describe how you will contribute to the institution’s MBA community, Mannix states successful essays are personal, set up as a story, and show how your experiences resonate with the community.
+For essays on contributing to the MBA community, be personal, tell a story, and connect your experiences to the community.

 When you select your topic to write about in your MBA essay, you need to make sure it is something that had a significant impact on your life and resonates with you personally.
 This will help ensure your authenticity shows through.